vegai/chaos/README.md

 # security

+I'm not a security expert.
+Dabbler, at most.

 If the master key file can be protected well enough, it might be quite secure.
 Unfortunately, protecting single files from all intrusions on a typical desktop is nearly impossible.

-Passwords are non-stored xsalsa20 hashes, generated from a metadata title, the master key and a salt.
+Passwords are xsalsa20 hashes, generated from a metadata title, the master key and a salt, both of which are kept unencrypted in ~/.chaos/

 It might be more secure than storing your passwords in a plain text file.
+It's quite a lot more secure than having "username123" as your password on every site.

 # details